 Check in at 3 PM on day one, check out by 2 PM on day five.
 Retreat includes a final, participant’s private sharing of music followed by box lunch on day five.

-May retreat includes new-music pianist Jesse Myers with his expert guidance on exploring the piano with a fresh perspective; learn to deconstruct music to see it in a new light, enliven music by alluding to imaginative sounds and textures, discover a brand-new you by letting go of apprehensions and surrendering to the music.
+May retreat: new-music pianist Jesse Myers with his expert guidance on exploring the piano with a fresh perspective; learn to deconstruct music to see it in a new light, enliven music by alluding to imaginative sounds and textures, discover a brand-new you by letting go of apprehensions and surrendering to the music.

-All retreats: Director and piano faculty member Lisa Bergman enjoys exploring humor and enjoyment at the keyboard as a welcome balance to the demands of practice and the challenge of learning processes.
+October retreat: Director and piano faculty member Lisa Bergman enjoys exploring humor and enjoyment at the keyboard as a welcome balance to the demands of practice and the challenge of learning processes.
 She advocates playing “for fun” whenever possible and encourages involvement with other musicians.
 She focuses on expediting learning by embracing mindful, thorough practice.

 All retreats: Movement and wellness coach Gayle Holeton encourages mindful exploration into optimal use of the body’s design for more ease, agility, strength and balance for pianists.
 An experienced private piano teacher, she embraces a teaching philosophy filled with humor and the joy of learning which she describes as “exploring a person’s boundaries to expand and live fully.”

-Program Director, All Sessions
+Program Director, October Session